einarwh/experiments-in-powerblog/content/blog-posts/pragmatism-is-poison.md

 Here are some quick considerations to -uh- consider:

-#1 laws of nature change
+1. Laws of nature change
-#2 bomb hits data center
+2. Bomb hits data center
-#3 cloud providers go down
+3. Cloud providers go down
-#4 servers are hacked
+4. Servers are hacked
-#5 unlikely timing of events
+5. Unlikely timing of events

 I suppose we can agree that #1 is of theoretical interest only.
 What about the others?
 If #2 happens, maybe we have more serious problems that your service going down, but it depends on how critical that service is.
 The same goes for #3.
 With respect to #4, a lot of people seem surprised when their servers are hacked – as if they hadn’t thought it possible!
 And #5 depends on whether or not you’d like luck to be a part of your architecture.
 I’ve been on projects where people would tell me that scenarios I asked about were so unlikely that they were practically impossible.
 Which to me just means they’ll be hard to debug and reproduce when they happen in production.